 Considering a trip to beautiful Santorini?
 Here’s how to get from Athens (where you’ll most likely land) to Santorini in the best way possible!

-There are two different alternatives, and I’ll outline them both for you.
-Whether you’re looking for the cheapest option or the fastest, I’ve got you covered.
+There are two different alternatives: whether you’re looking for the cheapest option or the fastest, I’ve outlined them both for you.
 So read on for all the info you need to make your journey as smooth as possible!

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.